svigerske/trac-to-github/README.md

 What
 =====

-This script migrates milestones and issues from Trac to GitHub.
+This script migrates milestones, issues, and wiki pages from Trac to GitHub.

 The script has its origin at https://github.com/moimael/trac-to-gitlab, which then has been [extended to suite a specific use case of SVN+Trac to GitLab migration](https://www.gams.com/~stefan/svn2git/).